 Past mentors have brought experience in wood and metal design, fashion design, graphic design, digital projection, 3D rendering, ceramics and electrical engineering.

 We are offering both in-person and virtual options for students.
 Since this program gathers small groups of 3-4 students with 1 mentor, we will safely host these small in-person sessions in adherence to OHA guidelines.
 To meet the needs of all students during this time, virtual options are also available.
 When you apply, you’ll notate your preference for in-person and virtual experiences.

 We are pleased to offer an apprenticeship site at Opal Center in Cottage Grove for South Lane middle and high school students!
 There will still be several sites around the Eugene-Springfield area as well.
 When you apply, please notate your preferred location.

 Please note that students may choose to participate in a fully virtual version of the program, allowing for participation by Lane County students from any location.

 Our Design Arts Apprenticeship program provides invaluable experiences for students of all backgrounds, and accessibility is central to our program model.
 To avoid any barriers to participation due to cost, we ask that families assess the value of the program relative to their budget and make a financial contribution at the end of each term.
 This support from participants helps us maintain the quality and longevity of our apprenticeships for future students and families.

 - 10-Week Apprenticeship: October 5th-December 11th, 2020

 This program is a partnership with the University of Oregon Department of Product Design and is supported in part by awards from the Oregon Community Foundation and WLS Spencer Foundation.
-In kind contributions are also provided by Whiteaker Printmakers and the Opal Center for Arts & Education.
+In kind contributions are also provided by Whiteaker Printmakers, Opal Center for Arts & Education, and ArtCity.

 Images from previous terms of Design Arts Apprenticeship: